 In Godly Play sessions a Bible story is told using simple wooden figures and shapes.
 Then the wondering questions are explored, and then each person uses good quality craft materials to create something in response to the story - whatever they like - it is between them and God.
-It is often in this creative and reflective individual space that the Holy Spirit works.
+It is often in this creative and reflective individual space that the Holy Spirit works in a powerful and refreshing way.